Suteans: Middle Bronze Age

 One of the earliest instances of Suteans comes from a report of a Sutean attack on Qatna and Tadmor (Palmyra) at the time of Shamshi-Adad I's reign (c.
 1808–1776 BC).
 They frequently attacked Mari's domains as a reprisal against what they saw as unjust Mariote hegemony over their territories in Suhum.

 With the death of Shamshi-Adad, the Sutean leader, Hammi-Talu, seems to have rendered services for Mari during the reign of Zimri-Lim (c.
 1775–1761).
 Then they inhabited the vicinity of Terqa (modern-day Tell Ashara, Syria).
 The Suteans were also utilized as couriers by Hammurabi during the Old Babylonian Empire.
-Following the Fall of Mari, the region was controlled by the Kingdom of Hana.
+Following the Fall of Mari, the region was controlled by the Kingdom of Ḫana.

 Late Bronze Age

 Amarna letters

 Around 1350 BCE, the Suteans are mentioned in 8 of 382 Amarna letters.
 Amarna Letter EA195 mentions the Suteans and is entitled "Waiting for the Pharaoh's words", from Biryawaza of Dimasqu-(Damascus) to pharaoh: "I am indeed, together with my troops and chariots, together with my brothers, my ʿApiru and my Suteans, at the disposition of the archers, wheresoever the king, my lord, shall order (me to go)."
 This usage is somewhat atypical of the use of ʿApiru and external mercenary forces in the Amarna documents since this letter quotes them and the Suteans as necessary and beneficial to Biryawaza's efforts.

 They are listed in documents from the Middle Assyrian Empire (1395-1075 BC) as being extant in the Amorite city of Emar, in what is now northeast Syria.